 Civic Online Reasoning: When you come across information online, ask yourself:

-BE AWARE: Not everything published in a scholarly journal is a Peer Reviewed Article!
-When limiting to "peer-reviewed" the databases are going by the type of journal, and not distinguishing the variety of content in the journal, which typically also contains editorials and book reviews, which are not peer-reviewed.
+Note: Not everything published in a scholarly journal undergoes the peer-review process.
+When limiting to "peer-reviewed", OneSearch catalog and library databases are filtering by the type of journal, and not distinguishing the variety of content in the journal, which can also include editorials and book reviews that are not peer-reviewed.
+Additionally, the peer-review and publication process often takes a year or longer, so it might be hard to find peer-reviewed articles for emerging topics/events.

-It's also important to think about how you will use the source in your paper, project, or performance.
+It's important to think about how you will use a source in your paper, project, or performance.

 Joseph Bizup developed a model called the BEAM model that helps us think about the usefulness of a source in the research and writing process.